FamilySearch/GEDCOM.io/_pages/tag-def/type-Date.md

       TO x          Lasted for multiple days, ending on x.

-      BET xAFT x    Exact date unknown, but no earlier than x.
+      BET x         Exact date unknown, but no earlier than x.

-      AND xBEF x    Exact date unknown, but no later than x.
+      AND x         Exact date unknown, but no later than x.

+      BEF x         Exact date unknown, but no later than x.

+      AFT x         Exact date unknown, but no earlier than x.

       ABT x         Exact date unknown, but near x.